jina-ai/jina/docs/fundamentals/flow/add-exec-to-flow.md

 ````

-### Forcing an Executor in the remote-local configuration
+### Forcing an Executor in the remote-local config

 Sometimes you want to use a remote Executor in your local Flow (e.g. using an expensive encoder on a remote GPU).
 Then
 the remote cannot talk back to the next local Executor directly.
 This is similar to a server that cannot talk to a